1337-server/BG-Remover/README.md

 * **Folder Processing** tab – supply a server-side folder, optional output directory, recursive mode, alpha-matting settings, and request a ZIP bundle of the processed results.

 The Flask app initialises a single rembg session on startup so repeated requests remain fast.
-A runtime banner highlights the active accelerator; when the service is running on CPU due to missing CUDA support a dismissible warning is shown (controllable via `BG_WARN_ON_CPU`).
-Use the `/health/accelerator` endpoint for a quick JSON snapshot of the configured providers.
+Set `BR_FORCE_CPU=1` to disable CUDA when troubleshooting GPU driver mismatches.
+The UI header always shows the selected accelerator and GPU name, and displays a dismissible warning if the app is running on the CPU because CUDA providers are missing.

 ---